-Environment Scanning forms a critical input into Kienco's model for developing workforce strategy.
-By plotting trends, values, and events into an environment scanning quadrant, we are able to synthesize the enormous corpus of information about factors that may be influential in the future of work, and determine which of these should become inputs into Scenario Exploration and the Targeted Future, the determinants of the Strategic Workforce Plan.
+Environment Scanning forms a critical input into Kienco's model for developing workforce and organisational strategy.
+By plotting trends, values, and events into an environment scanning quadrant, we are able to synthesize the enormous corpus of information about factors that may be influential in the future of industries, organisations, and the workforce.
+We then work with our clients to identify which factors should be further explored through Scenario Planning.

 In the example shown to the right, the Environmental Scan is shown as a radar.
 The size of the dots indicate the impact, the color indicates the uncertainty of the outcome, and the distance from the centre indicates the timeframe.
 Using such a view allows us to effectively harness this research to determine which of these factors should be incorporated into Scenario Exploration and the Targeted Future, the next two steps in the methodology.
 Each of these trends is interesting to explore in its' own right, but collectively they provide critical input into the development of strategy.

-Environment Scanning is a process of determining the range of factors that may influence the organisation's workforce into the future.
+For Strategic Workforce Planning, Environment Scanning is a process of determining the range of factors that may influence the organisation's workforce into the future.
 These factors may come from inside or outside the organisation, and affect the supply of, or demand for, the workforce.
-Critically, these factors won't just impact on headcount or FTE, but also capabilities, persona, diversity, skills, and other attributes.

 Kienco's Environment Scanning framework divides these factors into four quadrants: